METHODS OF THE MOUNTAIN

 We head off the mountain to Up There The Last HQ, for a final meal based around the bio-cultural recipes of the mountain, with a background of 9 years of research in the traditional foods of the Biellese.

 A dinner cooked to traditional, hyper-local family recipes served with natural wine with no label.
 These recipes are introduced and interpreted in situ, with discussions on how they came to pass, variations on ingredients and the stories behind each dish.
-The menu will consist of the more obscure recipes from the Up There The Last archive that are in danger of disappearing.
-All of these dishes have a remarkable origin story that can influence the way we eat today through their extraordinary respect for nature and the zero-waste resourcefulness of the Alpigiani.
+The menu will consist of the more obscure recipes from the Up There The Last archive.
+All of these dishes have a remarkable origin story that can influence the way we eat today through their extraordinary respect for nature and the mountain as we become it through its eating, and the high resourcefulness of the Alpigiani.

 EXAMPLE MENU